Job prospects Taxi Dispatcher in Nova Scotia

 There are frequent job openning for this occupation, particularly in Halifax due to its diverse industry base.
 Job opportunities may be for positions that are part-time or with long or variable hours of work (i.e. evening and weekends).

-Here are some key facts about Dispatchers in the Nova Scotia region:
+Here are some key facts about Dispatchers in Nova Scotia:

 - Dispatchers mainly work in the following sectors: